What Is Foreclosure?

-Foreclosure is the legal right of a mortgage holder or other third-party lien holder to gain ownership of the property and/or the right to sell the property and use the proceeds to pay off the mortgage if the mortgage or lien is in default.
-It is a concept that has existed for centuries.
+Foreclosure is the legal right of a creditor to take back a property when a borrower stops making mortgage payments.
+Through the foreclosure process, a mortgage lender or other third-party lien holder gains ownership of a property.
+They may have a right to sell the foreclosed property and use the proceeds to pay off the mortgage.
+This usually happens if the mortgage or lien is in default, meaning the homeowner has missed payments.

 Types of Foreclosure

 The mortgage holder can usually initiate foreclosure any time after a default on the mortgage.
 In pre-foreclosure, the lender will typically issue a notice of default to the borrower.
 The borrower's credit report and credit score may be affected absent timely repayment.

 In the United States, there are several types of foreclosure that affect homeownership.
 Two are widely used, with the rest being possibilities only in a few states.

 The most important type of foreclosure is foreclosure by judicial sale.
 This is available in every state and is the required method in many.
 It involves the sale of the mortgaged property under the supervision of a court.
 The proceeds go in order to: